-Eva Yu is a member of White & Case's banking, capital markets & restructuring group in Asia.
+Eva Yu is an associate in White & Case's Asia Banking and Restructuring group, based in Hong Kong.
 She has experience with a variety of finance transactions, including syndicated and bilateral loans, major acquisition financings and capital markets transactions.

 Eva's experience includes six months in each of White & Case's Beijing and London offices.

 Advised Standard Chartered Bank (Hong Kong) Limited as one of the mandated lead arrangers on a US$475 million syndicated term loan facility provided to Agile Property Holdings Limited.

 Advised Double Favour Limited, whose shareholders are advised by Phoenix Property Investors Limited, a Cayman Island fund management firm, on a financing of US$558 million (RMB 3.4 billion) for the acquisition and development of Crystal Galleria located at 68 Yu Yuan Road, Jing'an District, Shanghai, PRC.
 The deal was awarded "Deal of the Year" for 2014 by China Business Law Journal.